On: Körper [Body/Bodies]

 2022, Astrid Gallinat/art historian, Bologna

 The first sentence of Körper II seems to reverse the absence for a moment, since the speaker seems to watch the other one.
 However, the next line about a hypothetical physical contact reveals the lack of real presence.
-Nevertheless, the idea of it still remains, but the image fades away.
+Nevertheless, the idea of it still remains, yet the image fades away.
 Hence, the two texts describe a development of alienation, caused by an enduring distance.

 Körper [Body/Bodies]